larryturner/diamondback/readme.md

 #### [commons](https://larryturner.github.io/diamondback/diamondback.commons)

 **Log** is a singleton instance which formats and writes log entries, electively using the logger package or directly to a specified stream.
-Log entries are prefaced with an ISO-8601 UTC datetime and log level, and enhancements are made to the formatting of datetime, exception, and collection data types.
+Log entries are prefaced with an ISO-8601 datetime and log level, and enhancements are made to the formatting of datetime, exception, and collection data types.
 Dynamic stream redirection and log level specification are supported.

 **Serial** is a singleton instance which encodes and decodes an instance or collection with JSON text, or base-64 encoded gzip JSON binary format.